pelaezdj/EasyMount/README.md

     mnt sdx
     mnt umnt sdx

-Make an alias in your .bashrc for faster unmounting:<BR>
+Make an alias in your .bashrc for faster unmounting:

     alias umnt\='mnt umnt'

 If, for example, the command you type is: